dhinojosa/scala-implicits-katacoda/03_scala_implicit_wrapper/step3.md

 Why use a method or a function, when we can just put an `implicit` in front of the class definition and get the same thing.
 Before we do here are some rules:

-1. They can only be used inside of an `object`/`trait`/`class`
+1. They can only be declared inside of an `object`/`trait`/`class`
 2. They can only take one parameter in the constructor
-3. There can not be any colliding method name as that with the `implicit` outer scope
+3. There can not be any colliding method name in the outer scope

 <pre class="file" data-filename="src/MyApp.scala" data-target="replace">